 According to Traditional Chinese medicine (TCM), abnormal cholesterol levels and a resulting buildup of arterial plaque is due to imbalances of the Spleen energetic organ system and Liver energetic organ system.
 Those who develop high cholesterol may not show any symptoms beyond noticing fatigue, or lower than normal energy.
-Because this is considered a chronic health condition, regular application of Acu-sticks to correlated acupressure points, external topical remedies, and organic herbs are often required for for a number of months to address this condition fully.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points to Normalize Cholesterol Levels

 - Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 40

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 9

 - Apply the Earth Element Acupressure Stick to Acupressure Point Ren 12

 - Apply the Wood Element Acupressure Stick to Acupressure Point Liver 3